European Commission opens third procedure against Poland for rule-of-law violations

 Timmermans claimed that disciplinary investigations had already been launched against judges “who participated in public debates on the ongoing judicial reform” in Poland.
-The sweeping reforms of the Polish justice system is seen by critics as an attempt by the ruling Law and Justice Party (PiS) to bring the judiciary to under its political.
+The sweeping reforms of the Polish justice system are seen by critics as an attempt by the ruling Law and Justice Party (PiS) to bring the judiciary to under its political.

-This is the third time the Commission has already launched infringement procedures against Warsaw.
+This is the third time the Commission has launched infringement procedures against Warsaw.
 The first was in July 2017 concerning its reform of the district courts, and the second, in July 2018, was regarding its reform of the Supreme Court.

 In both cases, the absence of satisfactory answers from Warsaw led to a referral to the EU Court of Justice.

 These infringement procedures coincide with the opening of the rarer and more severe ‘Article 7’ procedure, initiated by the Commission in December 2017 against Poland.
-This mechanism, which is only used in cases of the most serious violations of the rule of law in a Member State, had never been used before, but it has since been activated against Viktor Orban’s Hungary for which faces similar allegations.
+This mechanism, which is only used in cases of the most serious violations of the rule of law in a Member State, had never been used before, but it has since been activated against Viktor Orban’s Hungary which faces similar allegations.

 This procedure, often referred to as an institutional “nuclear weapon” within the EU, could in theory, result in the loss of a Member States voting rights in the European Council.
 However, this would require a unanimous vote in favour of its use in EU capitals and Budapest and Warsaw have clearly announced their intention to join forces to prevent any sanctions.